 What is a moonbow?

-Because the amount of light available even from the brightest full moon is far less than that produced by the sun, moonbows are incredibly faint and very rarely seen.
+The amount of light available even from the brightest full moon is far less than that produced by the sun so moonbows are incredibly faint and very rarely seen.
 The fact that not enough light is produced to excite the cone colour receptors in the human eye also compounds the difficulty we have in seeing moonbows.

 Moonbows were first mentioned by Aristotle back in 350BC, and there are certain parts of the world where you are more likely to see them, such as Hawaii.